gofractally/psibase/doc/psidk/src/run-infrastructure/cli/psibase.md

 - `-k`, `--key` *public-key*

   Set all accounts to authenticate using this key.
 The key will also be used for block production.
 If no key is provided, the accounts will not require authentication.
+The public key can be any of the following:
+  - A file containing a PEM or DER encoded public key
+  - A PKCS #11 URI
+  - An EOS style base58-encoded public key beginning `PUB_K1_`

 - `-p`, `--producer` *name*